 All rights reserved.

-American Academy of Allergy, Asthma, and Immunology http://www.aaaai.org
+American Academy of Allergy, Asthma, and Immunology https://www.aaaai.org

 Allergy Asthma Information Association http://aaia.ca

-Health Canada http://www.hc-sc.gc.ca
+Health Canada https://www.canada.ca

 Eosinophilia.
-Patient UK website.
-Available at: http://www.patient.co.uk/doctor/Eosinophilia.htm.
+Patient website.
+Available at: https://patient.info/doctor/eosinophilia.
 Updated March 12, 2014.
 Accessed July 13, 2018.

-Tefferi A. Blood Eosinophilia: A New Paradigm in Disease Classification, Diagnosis and Treatment.
+Tefferi A. Blood eosinophilia: a new paradigm in disease classification, diagnosis, and treatment..
 Mayo Clin Proc.
-January 2005;80(1):75-83.
+2005;80(1):75-83.